Lightbox Image

 A dirt path winds through the lush green forest at Moon Lake State Forest in Hunlock Creek, PA, leading to a clearing with a tranquil lake framed by trees in the distance, where a picnic table sits on the shore.

-Moon Lake State Forest Recreation Area
+Moon Lake Recreation Area

-Located within Pinchot State Forest, Moon Lake State Forest Recreation Area is a popular destination for NEPA mountain bikers, and it’s easy to see why.
+Located within Pinchot State Forest, Moon Lake Recreation Area is a popular destination for NEPA mountain bikers, and it’s easy to see why.
 Located near Hunlock Creek, it offers tons of cool single track trails that wind through the forest.

 Difficulty Level: Moderate